ikunetwork/WhitePaper/README.md

 ### `RSM[x]` Value

-An `RSM[x]` is the memory of a R&D initiative.
-The memory carries the copyright to R&D data sets, pro-rata specific to that research initiative (clinical trials, etc.\) and such rights are cryptographically maintained.
+An `RSM[x]` is the memory of a R&D initiative, pro-rata specific to that research initiative (clinical trials, etc.\) and such rights are cryptographically maintained.
 Value in the `RSM[x]` token can be ascribed to the following:

 * Access and contribute to the `RST[x]` sub-network with possession of a minimum, predetermined `RST[x]` threshold.
 * `permissionlessLicense` smart contract
 * 1st priority to upgrade to clinical trial subject
 * Early access to realized biotechnology upon regulatory approval \[at a discounted \(or free\) rate\]

-A transaction involving `RSM[x]` is the cryptographic validation of rights transfer to access the sub-network and `RSM[x]` hashed data, timestamped by the blockchain.
+A transaction involving `RSM[x]` is the cryptographic validation of keys to (i) access the sub-network and (ii) `RSM[x]` hashed data, timestamped by the blockchain.
 This is transparently irrefutable evidence of rights provenance on IPFS at a given point in time, protecting against reasons for litigation.
-The R&D team will provide updates to the `RSM[x]` Holders in their sub-network on a regular basis, in which `RST[x]` holders will have ability to contribute to the sub-network to:
+The R&D team will provide updates to the `RSM[x]` Holders in their sub-network on a regular basis, in which `RST[x]` holders will have ability for contributing in the sub-network to:

 * \(i\) Determine whether R&D team should have access to remainder of funds for continuing research \(upon reaching or not reaching R&D a milestone\), based on reputation.
 * \(ii\) Provide reputation scores to fellow `RST[x]` holders and the R&D team.
 * \(iii\) Interact and work with the sub-network through `devTools`.

-A `RSM[x]` sub-network, may capitalize on the copyright data exclusivity periods.
+A `RSM[x]` sub-network may capitalize on the copyright data exclusivity periods the keys provide access to.
 In addition, `RSM[x]` holders may pursue patent protection for inventions developed based on Network funded research, together as a sub-network as owned by `RSM[x]` holders, but patents may not be used in the Network. <sup>[43](#f43)</sup> Defensive Patent Licensing

 The `RSM[x]` sub-network is incentivized to provide timely and relevant information to both its own sub-network and the public as the `RSM[x]` and `IKU` will be at the mercy of market sentiment. `IKU` and `RSM[x]` tokens are expected to trade in real time, globally in the cryptoasset market place.
 If an `RSM[x]` sub-network does not operate in efficient scientific fashion, it is expected to be reflected accordingly.